ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 be in and what ought not be in a file because it doesn't make sense; thus, each request needs to be evaluated to determine if it makes sense to be carried over in a file for storage and/or sharing or if it doesn't belong there.

-We also need an official list simply for developers to be able to display relevant information in their own design, if they choose to support a list of meta-information they should know which tag has the wanted meaning so that other apps could understand the same meaning.
+We also need an assigned list simply for developers to be able to display relevant information in their own design, if they choose to support a list of meta-information they should know which tag has the wanted meaning so that other apps could understand the same meaning.